rbind/mikmart/content/post/2019-10-01-how-to-install-rtools-in-a-custom-location.md

 ## RTFM

+A goo place to start is the manual.
 The `Rtools.txt` file that comes with the installer is pretty clear about the requirements:

 1. Add `Rtools\bin` to your system `PATH` environment variable.
-2. Tell R where to find the compilers with the `BINPREF` environment variable.
+2. Tell R where to find the compilers with `BINPREF`.

-An example for setting `BINPREF` is also given:
+An example for setting the `BINPREF` environment variable is also given:

 ```
 BINPREF="M:/R/Rtools-3.5/mingw_$(WIN)/bin/"